Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: NSGA-II and SPEA2

 where for solution $x$ that $w(x)\notin [C-\delta,C+\delta]$, $\alpha(x) = \min\{|w(x)-C-\delta|,|w(x)-C+\delta|\}$ is the distance from the edge of the interval.
 Similar to the weight, we apply penalty on the profit as follows

 Note that the objectives are weight \big($w_{MO}(x)$\big) and profit \big($p_{MO}(x)$\big) which should be minimized and maximized, respectively.
-The penalty guarantees that any solution in the preferred interval dominate the solutions outside and solutions that are closer to the interval dominate farther ones.
-In this way if the algorithms produce a well-distributed non-dominated solutions, we expect to have good quality feasible solutions even after the dynamic change.
+The penalty guarantees that any solution in the preferred interval dominates the solutions outside and solutions that are closer to the interval dominate farther ones.
+In this way if the algorithms produce a well-distributed non-dominated set of solutions, we expect to have good quality feasible solutions even after the dynamic change.

-\subsection{Additional elitism}
+\subsection{Additional Elitism}

-While we still look for the feasible solution with the highest profit, the new formulation does not apply penalties on all infeasible solutions and there are better solutions in the population in terms of profit value which their weight exceed the capacity constraint.
-In NSGA-II and SPEA2, solutions are preferred according to their rank, which is calculated based on the number of solutions that dominate them, and their distance from the other solutions in the objective space.
-Although the best feasible solution is a non-dominated solution, it is possible that the algorithms lose it because of the distance factor.
-Figure \ref{fig:crowdingdist} demonstrates such a situation in which the algorithms have to pick 4 solutions from non-dominated set $\{x_1,\cdots,x_5\}$ to produce the next generation.
+While we still look for the feasible solution with the highest profit, the new formulation does not apply penalties on all infeasible solutions and there are better solutions in the population in terms of profit value while their weight exceed the capacity constraint.
+In NSGA-II and SPEA2, solutions are selected based on dominance ranking and crowding or density distance assignments.
+Although the best feasible solution is a non-dominated solution, it is possible that the algorithms lose it because of the distance assignment.
+Figure \ref{fig:crowdingdist} demonstrates such a situation in which the algorithms have to pick four solutions from non-dominated set $\{x_1,\cdots,x_5\}$ to produce the next generation.
 Note that solutions $x_1$, $x_2$ and $x_3$ are feasible, and the others are infeasible.
-Both of the algorithms tend to keep $x_1$ and $x_5$ since they are border solutions and have the maximum distance factor.
-Thus, they have to choose 2 solutions within $\{x_2,x_3,x_4\}$.
+Both of the algorithms tend to keep $x_1$ and $x_5$ since they are border solutions and have the maximum distance value.
+Thus, they have to choose two solutions within $\{x_2,x_3,x_4\}$.
 Although, $x_3$ is the best feasible solution in this situation, the algorithms pick $x_2$ and $x_4$ since they provide a better distributed set.
-To address this problem, we artificially change the distance factor of the best feasible solution so that the algorithms keep it in the next generation.
+To address this problem, we artificially change the distance value of the best feasible solution so that the algorithms keep it in the next generation.